 o.
 Corporate Social Responsibility

-The Bank continuously provide banking services to its customers during the recent COVID-19 pandemic, at the same time put a high priority on COVID-19 prevention and safety of its customers and employees.
-It provides a shuttle service to its employees as a measure to prevent the spread of COVID-19 in the workplace.
+The Bank has continuously provided banking services to its customers since the onset of the COVID-19 pandemic, while placing a high priority on COVID-19 prevention to ensure the safety of its customers and employees.